Surfing Plymouth (Beach & Surf Guide)

 Can you surf in Plymouth?

-Plymouth itself is tucked deep within Plymouth Sound, the large sheltered bay that leads into the English Channel.
+Plymouth is tucked deep within Plymouth Sound, the large sheltered bay that leads into the English Channel.

 Its sheltered position means it’s nearly impossible for any swell to reach this far into the bay and produce surfable waves.